BookXcess opens South-east Asia’s largest 24-hour bookstore in Malaysia

 BookXcess co-founders Andrew Yap and Jacqueline Ng acknowledge that this flagship store is a bold undertaking, but one they believe is worth the risk.

-“I think the timing is right, as many of us are overwhelmed with all the digitalisation taking over our lives, and I get the sense that a lot of people want to go back to analogue,” says Mr Yap at the launch.
+“I think the timing is right, as many of us are overwhelmed with all the digitalisation taking over our lives, and I get the sense that a lot of people want to go back to analogue,” says Mr Yap.

-Yap notes that beyond being a place for learning, they also wanted The Library to spark discovery.
+Mr Yap says that beyond being a place for learning, they also want The Library to spark discovery.

 A range of lifestyle partners transforms The Library into an all-day, all-night hub of exploration and inspiration.
 These include Kenny Hills Bakers, Becon Stationery, Frak/ture Fashion Studio and Good Mojo Smoothies.

-Crowds thronged the store at the launch, making the expansive space feel bustling.
-Still, smiles lit the faces of visitors as they explored every corner, snapping photos and recording videos.
+Crowds thronged the store at the launch, their faces lighting up with smiles as they explored every corner, snapping photos and recording videos.

-Husband and wife Vijay Nair, 37, and Pavithra Pillay, 33, from Klang arrived with their 18-month-old son, Arjun.
+Mr Vijay Nair, 37, and his wife Pavithra Pillay, 33, from Klang were there with their 18-month-old son Arjun.

-“I think the concept of a 24-hour bookstore is pretty cool.
-It can be hard to find a place that’s open after midnight, so a place like this with books – especially for my wife, who likes to de-stress by reading – is perfect,” says Vijay.
+“The concept of a 24-hour bookstore is pretty cool.
+It can be hard to find a place that’s open after midnight, so this is perfect, especially for my wife, who likes to destress by reading,” Mr Nair says.

 Ms Aleeya Qarmila, 20, a student at Sunway University, says she has been a regular at BookXcess since primary school.

-“I always go to BookXcess because it has a good selection of fantasy titles and the book prices are cheaper compared to most other bookstores,” she says, adding that her favourite series are Caraval and Once Upon A Broken Heart by American author Stephanie Garber.
+“It has a good selection of fantasy titles and prices are cheaper than most other bookstores,” she says, adding that her favourite series are Caraval and Once Upon A Broken Heart by American author Stephanie Garber.

 PHOTO: THE STAR/ASIA NEWS NETWORK